magento/devdocs/guides/v2.0/cloud/live/stage-prod-migrate.md

 level3_menu_node: level3child
 level3_subgroup: stage-prod
 version: 2.0
-github_link: cloud/live/stage-prod-migrate-prereq.md
+github_link: cloud/live/stage-prod-migrate.md
 ---

 #### Previous step:
 [Prepare to deploy]({{ page.baseurl }}cloud/live/stage-prod-migrate.html)

-To migrate your database and static files:
+To migrate your database and static files to Staging and Production:

 *	[Migrate static files](#cloud-live-migrate-static)
 *	[Migrate the database](#cloud-live-migrate-db)

 If you encounter errors or need to make changes, complete those updates on your local.
 Push the code changes to the Integration environment.
 Deploy the updated `master` branch again.
 See instructions in the [previous step]({{ page.baseurl }}cloud/live/stage-prod-migrate.html).

-### Migrate static files {#cloud-live-migrate-static}
+## Migrate static files {#cloud-live-migrate-static}
 This section discusses how to migrate {% glossarytooltip 363662cb-73f1-4347-a15e-2d2adabeb0c2 %}static files{% endglossarytooltip %} from your `pub/media` directory to staging or production.
 We recommend using the Linux remote synchronization and file transfer command [`rsync`](https://en.wikipedia.org/wiki/Rsync){:target="_blank"}. rsync uses an algorithm that minimizes the amount of data by moving only the portions of files that have changed; in addition, it supports compression.

 We suggest using the following syntax: